 Hello and welcome back to another post of mine.
-This time wanna focus my attention on the web design beginner that just made the first little baby steps in the mysterious world of HTML-CSS-PHP coding and that would love create a simple, attractive website but they’re worried that this might require a lot of time other than a deep knowledge of the Html language.
+This time wanna focus my attention on the web design beginner that just made the first little baby steps in the mysterious world of HTML-CSS-PHP coding and that would love to create a simple, attractive website but they’re worried that this might require a lot of time other than a deep knowledge of the Html language.

 This Vlog website is very nice, coloured and eye-catching, but slow to browse and somewhat confusing cause if you miss the click, another website will open up instead of the one you wanted.
-10 marks for the concept but you’ll visit it once or twice to show it to friend and that’s it.
+10 marks for the concept but you’ll visit it once or twice to show it to a friend and that’s it.

 Personally, I tend to prefer the minimalist design.
-Few colours, few bells & whistles but where all works and where, even if you keep your design simple, you can still catch the attention of your visitors.
-And trust me….black and white, if used in the right way, can pretty much kill any colour-enhanced design.
+Few colours, few bells & whistles but where all works and where even if you keep your design simple, you can still catch the attention of your visitors.
+And trust me….black and white, if used in the right way, can pretty much kill any color-enhanced design.
 Even as a web design beginner, it’s not about the quantity of stuff you fill your site with, but the quality and passion you put into a design, even if it’s a basic one.

 And this is what I wanna talk bout’ today: I’ll go through a list of 10 nice, clean, minimal websites that I’ve checked out lately and that even a web designer beginner can recreate with a CMS like WordPress, the help of some plugins (for the sliders,etc unless the chosen theme features these as part of the package) and patience, a lot of patience.

 It’s time to take a look then!